Energy in Africa: West Africa

 Electricity access in Ghana increased 500% between 1991 and 2000, but per capita consumption actually fell over the same period, suggesting electricity usage was unaffordable.
 Ghana was also one of the primary countries to develop an energy action plan, in response to the initiative for Sustainable Energy for All.

 Nigeria is currently a dumping ground for electronic products, which leach toxic metals and substances such as lead, mercury, cadmium, arsenic, antimony, and trioxide into water sources.
 When burned, carcinogenic dioxins and polyaromatic hydrocarbons are emitted and toxic chemicals like barium are transmitted into the soil.
 The 1989 Basel Convention established an international treaty designed to regulate hazardous waste from being dumped into the developing world.

 In reflection of statements made in Prof. Iwayemi's essay, West Africa does have some coal reserves – approximately 10 percent of coal in Africa, particularly Nigeria.
 West Africa also exhibits some nuclear resources.
 In addition to coal reserves, Nigeria contains natural gas and oil resources.

-“In Guinea, West Africa, the US is making significant input in the area of environmental protection.”
-These progressive steps will improve agricultural production technologies and exchange trade opportunities.
-“In Guinea 115,000 hectares of forests and tree plantations have been placed under sustainable management…USAID has assisted more than 37,000 farmers to improve agricultural production through sustainable management practices, and has helped establish over 2,800 new businesses.”

 With a huge discrepancy between urban (70%) and rural (18%) areas, only 40% of people in Benin have access to electricity, leaving over five million without it.
 Currently, just 10% of homes use off-grid solar equipment.

 Central Africa

 Central Africa has abundant hydro-electric resources due to the multiple rivers that run through this region.
 The publication Energy Economics estimates that replacing South African coal power with hydroelectric imported from the Democratic Republic of the Congo could save 40 million tons of carbon dioxide emissions annually.

-Africa is protecting forest resources.
-“USAID will contribute approximately $48 million to partnership through its successful Central African Regional Program for the Environment (CARPE)…goal is to improve forest governance, develop sustainable means of livelihood for 60 million people who live in the Basin, reduce the rate of forest degradation and loss of biodiversity through protected area management, improve logging policies, and achieve sustainable forest use by local inhabitants.”